lbartuzi/DomoticzNestPlugin/README.md

 Or at least I hope it is robust.
 Current version still in testing.

 The plugin is fairly simplistic, there is no Eco or away mode.
-Implemented the Temeprature redout, humidity and managing setpoint.
+Implemented the Temeprature readout, humidity and managing setpoint.

 It is not perfect.